jayasriveeravilli/Intern_potentiometric_DAC/README.md

 6) Extract the file to the drive you want.
 7) Click on NI circuit design suite 14.0 and the installation will be done.

-## STEPS TO DRAW AND RUN SCHEMATIC ON MULTISIM IN WINDOWS
+## STEPS TO DRAW AND RUN SCHEMATIC ON WINDOWS
 1) Open Multisim and create a new project .
 2) Draw the schematic and save it.
 3) Click on Simulate -> Analysis -> Analyses and simulation, choose the analysis you need and enter the values and parameters to be displayed.